Leadership for Change for United Methodist Seminarians

 The Jeanne Audrey Powers Leadership for Change Scholarship is an innovative program for United Methodist seminarians studying at any one of the thirteen United Methodist seminaries in the United States or at Pacific School of Religion in Berkeley, California.

-It aims to bring about full inclusion of LGBT individuals in The United Methodist Church (UMC) by supporting the development of leaders committed to this goal.
+It aims to bring about full inclusion of LGBTQ individuals in The United Methodist Church (UMC) by supporting the development of leaders committed to this goal.

 The Leadership for Change Scholarship provides assistance of up to $3,000 per year to students who are preparing for ordination as elders in the UMC and who are committed to promoting justice for gay and lesbian persons in the life of the UMC.
 Scholarships may be renewed for a maximum award period of three years.

-The scholarship program is administered by the Office for Institutional Advancement at Pacific School of Religion.
+The scholarship program is administered by the Office for Institutional Advancement and the Center for Lesbian and Gay Studies in Religion and Ministry at Pacific School of Religion.

 Share the Vision

-“The Church, sadly, has been slow to welcome those rendered invisible by society, to rid itself of the remnants of slavery, to ordain and recognize the qualifications of women,” said Rev. Powers.
+“The Church, sadly, has been slow to welcome those rendered invisible by society, to rid itself of the remnants of slavery, to ordain and recognize the qualifications of women,” says Rev. Powers.

 “When the UMC changes its attitude about sexual orientation, I want to see pastors who are prepared to teach about this and other social justice issues informed by theology, ethics and scripture itself.”

-Rev. Powers, one of the first women ordained in the UMC (1958), was long engaged in national and international work in the Church.
+Rev. Powers, one of the first women ordained in the UMC (1958), has long been engaged in national and international work in the Church.
 She was associate general secretary of the General Commission on Christian Unity and Interreligious Concerns from 1972 to 1996.
-Rev. Powers passed away in 2017.
+In her retirement she continues to be an advocate for ecumenism and inclusiveness in the life of the Church.